osobhy/microtonal-Audio-to-MIDI/README.md

 4. Watch the piano roll visualization update in real-time
 5. Click "Download MIDI" to save the converted file

-## Settings Explained
+## Settings

-### Pitch Bend Range
-This controls the range of pitch bend message.
+- Pitch bend range controls the range of pitch bend message.
 Must match your synthesizer's pitch bend range if you're planinng to synthesize the midi into audio.
 Ranges 1-12 semitones

-### Drift Threshold
-Determines when to split into new notes.
+- Drift threshold determines when to split into new notes.
 Higher values generally mean fewer note splits.
 Ranges 0.1-2.0

-### Quantization Step
-Quantizes pitch to specific intervals.
+- Quantization step quantizes pitch to specific intervals.
 0.5 = half semitone (quarter tones), which is defult.
 Ranges 0.1-1.0

 ## API Endpoints

 - `POST /api/convert` to convert audio to MIDI
 - `GET /api/health` health check